 Basically, what Tor does is that it hides the IP addresses of the users visiting the website so that they cannot be spied on.
 So, the basic objective is to hide users from surveillance programs.
 However, law enforcement agencies find such services as a way of covering criminals or terrorists.

-Many leading tech firms from around the world have strongly supported the argument of maintaining strong encryption on overall web and mobile applications.
+Many leading tech firms from around the world have strongly supported the argument of maintaining strong encryption on the overall web and mobile applications.

-To make the case even stronger, all the tech firms in Silicon Valley launched a petition to U.S president to support encryption.
+To make the case even stronger, all the tech firms in Silicon Valley launched a petition to the U.S president to support encryption.
 The petition so far has received 80,000 signatures and still counting.